 In addition to freelancer’s and contractor’s concerning lack of financial security should they fall ill, go on holiday or take maternity or paternity leave, 35% do not have any plans in place to fund their retirement.

-Matthew Taylor’s recent ‘Review into Modern Working Practices’, included a recommendation for ‘gig economy’ workers to begin receiving employment rights.
+Matthew Taylor’s recent ‘Review into Modern Working Practices’, included a recommendation for ‘gig economy’ workers to start receiving employment rights.
 On the face of it, this was widely welcomed.
-But for it to work, IPSE has argued that the Government must spend time carefully defining what constitutes as self-employed.
+But for it to work, IPSE has argued that first the Government must spend time carefully defining what constitutes as self-employed.
 Currently, the lines between a freelancer, contractor, ‘dependent contractor’ or ‘gig economy’ worker remain blurred.

 Julia Kermode, FCSA’s chief executive also put forward the case for Government to consider shaping policy to meet the evolving needs of the self-employed.